-These are also identified on the Map of UniHall in the Handbook
+These are also identified on the Map of UniHall in this Handbook on page 32.

 Special Precautions

 - In case of fire, use the back of your hand to check the temperature of the door and door handle. - If the door handle is hot, DO NOT open the door.
 Remain in the room and attract attention at the window. - If you are caught in smoke, get down as close to the floor as possible.